ChristChurchMayfair/ccm-main-gatsby/src/content/_events/covid-notice.md

 lastUpdated: 12:30 28 June 2021
 ---
 ## In-Person Services
-We're delighted to offer our Sunday services in-person once again!
-You can see our [service times and booking links](/#services) below.
+We're delighted to offer our Sunday services both in-person and online!
+You can see our [service times and stream links](/#services) below.

-Space is limited to enable social distancing.
-If you're new and would like to join us, please click below or email the [church office](mailto:info@christchurchmayfair.org) to book a place.
-For our regular church family, please await email invitations.

-You can also watch past services on our [YouTube Channel.](https://www.youtube.com/c/ChristChurchMayfairLive)
+You now don't need to book in advance for coming in person, just turn up at your preferred time and we'd love to welcome you.

 Any important updates will be posted here.

-Updated: *28th June 2021*
+Updated: *20th July 2021*